themaninthesuitcase/themaninthesuitcase.github.io/_posts/2021-02-05-using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape.md

 <img class="padded center"
         alt="Comparison of -q settings 0.1 to 20.0"
-        src="/images/2021-02-05-using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape/QualityComapre.png" />
+        src="/images/2021-02-05-using-svg2mod-to-generate-silkscreen-images-for-kicad-from-inkscape/QualityCompare.png" />

 I ran some tests lower values give higher quality.
 The lowest I tried was 0.1 and up to 20.0.
 At 0.1 there was very minimal detail loss, which creeps in at 1.0 and by 20.0 is a little more noticeable.
 Even with this said you can only see this when zoomed right in, 1000% or so is what I am using to look at these differences.
 At 100% scale all of this is academic.
 If you're struggling to see the difference you can see the rounded corner at the bottom of the + become more straight edge chamfers.

 Given the size that these will be rendered at 1.0 is probably the correct value.
-However 0.1 doesn't seem to slow down the software so perhpase it's worth trying just to give the best possible result.
+However 0.1 doesn't seem to slow down the software so perhaps it's worth trying just to give the best possible result.

 [^svg2mod1]: Note this isn't the original version, but a fork.
 The original version is now no longer maintained but this version is.